 Joao Pedro Azevedo

-Joao Pedro Azevedo is a senior economist at the World Bank in Washington.
-He currently works for the European and Central Asia region, focusing on Central Asia and Turkey and leading the region's Stats Team.
-Joao Pedro has focused much of his work on helping developing countries improve their systems for evidence-based decision making.
-He worked in Colombia, Brazil and the Dominican Republic for five years, and led important regional public efforts such as the Latin American & Caribbean (LAC) Stats Team and the LAC Monitoring and Evaluation Network.
-Joao Pedro brings solid and varied experience in applied econometrics to the fields of poverty and inequality.
-Before joining the Bank, Joao Pedro served as the superintendent of monitoring and evaluation at the Secretary of Finance for the State of Rio de Janeiro, as well as a research fellow at the Institute of Applied Economic Research from the Brazilian Ministry of Planning.
-He is a former chairman of the Network on Inequality and Poverty and holds a PhD in Economics.
+João Pedro Azevedo is a Lead Economist at the World Bank in Washington.
+He currently works for the Poverty and Equity Global Practice in the European and Central Asia region, focusing on Central Asia and Turkey and leading the region's Statistics Team.
+João Pedro also leads the Global Solution Group on Welfare Measurement and Statistical Capacity for Results from the Poverty and Equity Global Practice.
+João Pedro has focused much of his work on helping developing countries improve their systems for evidence-based decision making.
+He worked in Colombia, Brazil and the Dominican Republic for five years, and led important regional public efforts such as the Latin American & Caribbean Stats Team and the LAC Monitoring and Evaluation Network.
+João Pedro brings solid and varied experience in applied econometrics to the fields of poverty and inequality.
+Before joining the Bank, João Pedro served as the superintendent of monitoring and evaluation at the Secretary of Finance for the State of Rio de Janeiro, as well as a research fellow at the Institute of Applied Economic Research from the Brazilian Ministry of Planning.
+He is a former chairman of the Latin American & Caribbean Network on Inequality and Poverty and holds a PhD in Economics.

 - Inequality at the very very very top: What does the Forbes Billionaires database tell us?

 - Türkiye’de Içerici Büyüme – Mümkün Mü?